paulocoliveira/article-automate-web-forms-with-python/README.md

 The form that is filled by this code is: https://ecommerce-playground.lambdatest.io/index.php?route=account/register

 ## Installation
+As a prerequisite for this code, you need:
 1. Download and Install Python
 2. Install Selenium WebDriver
 ```bash